TeeAaTeeUu/JSONway/docs/set.md

 // { a: { b: 'first', c: { d: 'second' }, e: [ 3 ] } }
 ```

-If a given set value doesn't have a key with the sub-path, it won't be set and, effectively skipped and ignored.
+If a given set value doesn't have a key corresponding to the sub-path, it won't be set and, effectively skipped and ignored.

 ### `{:}` Expand given paths

-Similarly to `{}` syntax with an object set value, but all the paths are set and expanded without needing to have matching sub-paths in the main path.
+Similarly to `{}` syntax with an object set value, but all the paths are set and expanded without requiring matching sub-paths in the main path.
 Behaves very similarly to `JSONway.expand`, except allowing having `{:}` after some prefix nested path to reduce repetition on the given sub-paths.

 ```js
 const myObject = {}